cancui19/cancui19.github.io/_pages/music.md

 <div class="caption">

 </div>
 Besides that, I have a deep passion for hip-hop music, particularly Chinese hip-hop.
-China boasts a wealth of incredibly talented rappers, and I highly recommend getting to know their work.